devassistant/devassistant/docs/user_documentation.rst

   a proper subassistant (e.g. ``django`` for ``python``).
 - The GUI displays a window where you can modify some settings and choose from various Assistant-specific options.
-- Click the "Run" button and then just watch getting the stuff done.
+- Click the "Run" button and then just watch as DevAssistant sets up your environment.
   If your input is needed (such as confirming dependencies to install), DevAssistant will ask you, so don't go get your coffee just yet.
 - After all is done, get your coffee and enjoy.